 The thespian soil here must be fertile.
 Tinseltown and TV have lured away such talents as John Malkovich, Joan Allen, Dennis Franz, Gary Sinise, George Wendt, and John Cusack.
 But even as emerging talents leave for bigger paychecks, a new pool of fresh faces is always waiting to take over.
 This constant renewal keeps the city's theatrical scene invigorated with new ideas and energy.
 Many of the smaller theater companies place great emphasis on communal work: Everyone takes part in putting on a production, from writing the script to building the sets.
 These companies perform in tiny, none-too-impressive venues, but their enthusiasm and commitment are inspiring.
 Who knows?
 The group you see performing in some storefront theater today could be the Steppenwolf of tomorrow.

-The listings below highlight the troupes that consistently present high-quality work, but they represent only a fraction of Chicago's theater scene.
-For a complete listing of productions that are playing while you're in town, check the comprehensive listings in the two free weeklies, the Reader (which reviews just about every show in town) and New City; the weekly Time Out Chicago magazine; or the Friday sections of the two daily newspapers.
+For a complete listing of productions that are playing while you're in town, check the comprehensive listings in the two free weeklies, the Reader (which reviews just about every show in town) and New City; Time Out Chicago; or the Friday sections of the Chicago Tribune and the Sun-Times.
 The website of the League of Chicago Theatres (www.chicagoplays.com) also lists all theater productions playing in the area.

 Tip: Theater for All -- Visitors with disabilities will find that some local theaters go the extra mile to make their performances accessible.
 The Steppenwolf, Goodman, and Lookingglass theaters offer sign-language interpretation for deaf patrons and audio-described performances for visually impaired audiences.
 Victory Gardens Theater schedules special performances throughout the year customized for audiences with different disabilities.
 The theater even offers deaf patrons special glasses that project captions of dialogue onto the frame of the glasses.